rails/rails/guides/source/security.md

 secret_key_base: 492f...
 ```

-WARNING: If your application's secrets may have been exposed, strongly consider changing them.
-Changing `secret_key_base` will expire currently active sessions.
+WARNING: If your application's secrets may have been exposed, strongly consider
+changing them.
+Note that changing `secret_key_base` will expire currently active
+sessions and require all users to log in again.
+In addition to session data, the
+following things may also be affected:

+* Encrypted cookies
+* Signed cookies
+* Active Storage Files

 ### Rotating Encrypted and Signed Cookies Configurations